Cloud vs. NAS: Where is my Data More Secure?

 Why „I have nothing to hide“ is not a logical Argument

 So far so good.
-However, some readers will surely ask: Why it is so important to encrypt the family pictures, the job references and their location data?
+However, some readers will surely ask: Why it is so important to encrypt family pictures, job references and location data?
 Mainly people ask this, because they consider themselves as being “not that interesting”.

 Private pictures are not only interesting when showing the breasts of a celebrity.
 Photos of your children or nieces at the beach should neither fall into the wrong hands – for protecting their privacy.
 The same applies for the novel you are currently writing on, for your correspondence with opponents of the regime in countries with doubtful democratic standards, for the research results of your student groups, for your wedding guest list or for the testament.

 The list of examples describing the abusive use of personal data is endless.
 Every individual should ensure that he or she will not become an example of data abuse.
 Encryption is important for everyone – even for "boring" private individuals.